 Timing is everything

-If your deceased spouse earned enough credits during his or her working years, you may begin collecting survivors benefits as early as age 60, but your benefit will be permanently reduced by a fraction of a percent for each month before your full retirement age.
+If your deceased spouse earned enough credits during his or her working years, you as a widower may begin collecting Social Security survivors benefits as early as age 60, but your benefit will be permanently reduced by a fraction of a percent for each month before your full retirement age.

 If you choose to file for benefits early, you should understand the financial consequences, said Scott Bishop, a financial professional with STA Wealth Management in Houston, Texas.